A unified approach to structural limits, and limits of graphs with bounded tree-depth: -limits of Colored Rooted Trees with Bounded Height

 This lemma allows to encode the complete theory of a colored rooted tree $\mathbf Y$ of height at most $h$ with special vertex $v$ as a tuple of complete theories of colored rooted trees with height at most $h$.

+In fact what follows could be described as a fine analysis of the Stone dual of the Boolean algebra of all the formulas having a model in $\mathcal Y^{(h)}$.
 As the height $h$ is bounded, the classes $\mathcal Y^{(h)}$ can be axiomatized by finitely many axioms (hence by some single axiom $\eta_{\mathcal Y^{(h)}}$), it is a basic elementary class.
-For integer $p\geq 0$, we introduce a short notation for the Stone space associated to the Lindenbaum-Tarski algebra of formulas on $\mathcal Y^{(h)}$ with $p$ free variables:
+For an integer $p\geq 0$, we introduce a short notation for the Stone space associated to the Lindenbaum--Tarski algebra of formulas on $\mathcal Y^{(h)}$ with $p$ free variables:

 We shall now move from models to theories, specifically from $\mathcal Y_\bullet^{(h)}$ (colored rooted trees with height at most $h$ and a special vertex) to the Stone space $\mathfrak Y_1^{(h)}$ and from $\mathcal Y^{(h)}$ (colored rooted trees with height at most $h$) to the Stone space $\mathfrak Y_0^{(h)}$.